 The Roof Beam

 More often than not, roof beams are exposed to the weather.
 The degree of exposure varies with the building design and construction details.
 Even beams that are cut flush with the roof edge are not immune to the effects of wind driven rain and temperature extremes.
 Roof beams, often the only part of a structure not protected by the roof itself, are particularly vulnerable to weather related deterioration.
 The rate of decay, which is affected primarily by moisture, temperature, and a variety of wood rot fungi, will vary between regions.
+Here's an isometric view of typical roof beams.
+For more, read Anatomy Of A Roof Beam.

 Below you will find examples of load-bearing roof beams.
 Click the top photo to expand and read the explanation.
 (On some iPads, you'll need to use a slow double tap.)
 Use the arrows within the expansion to read flip-book style.
 (On mobile devices, tap and swipe left.)